speechmatics/speechmatics-python/examples/README.md

 # Examples

 This folder provides some examples of how the Speechmatics python client can be used to build different systems.
+Each of the examples should have a separate README with all the necessary steps to get them up and running.
 The current examples include:

 1. [notification_flow](./notification_flow/README.md) (webhooks)